Before starting export

-By registering as an export customer, the company automatically receives an EORI number.
+The business must have an EORI number in order to register as export customer.
 During the registration process, businesses are given code extensions to be used with their business ID (e.g. T0001), and with it the name and address information of the business are transferred automatically to the export system of Customs.
 Registration is free of charge.

 Registration is mandatory for exporters with at least five export consignments per year.

 If you lodge the export declarations in the Customs Export Declaration Service; get a Katso ID

 The process of declaring exports is smoother when you are an identified declarant.
 Companies log in to the Export Declaration Service using their Katso ID (a Master User ID or a Katso ID to which the role CUSTOMS-Customs clearance has been granted).
 The Tax Administration grants the Katso ID.